igrafx/miningkafka/howto.md

 ### Compilation and Deployment on LiveConnect

-To compile the connector and generate the **.jar** file needed for Kafka Connect, navigate to the root of the project (Aggregation or AggregationMain) and run:
+To compile the connector and generate the **.jar** file needed for Kafka Connect, navigate to the root of the module (Aggregation or AggregationMain) and run:
 ```
 sbt assembly
 ```